The BEST New Year’s Eve Pig’s Feet Recipe

 I know for a fact she’d be proud of how much I’ve evolved as a cook and even prouder of how good these stanking pig’s feet are.
 LMBBO!!
 Seriously though, I know my nana would devour these!!

 And the answer is a resounding NO!
 Haha!
-It’s bad enough that pig’s FEET is PORK, which is the least popular type of meat, but pig’s feet along with chitterlings may be people’s least favorite kind of PORK!
+It’s bad enough that pigs’ FEET are PORK, which is the least popular type of meat, but pig’s feet, along with chitterlings, may be people’s least favorite kind of PORK!

 Even a large portion of people who do like pork won’t eat pig’s feet or chitterlings!
 This is mainly because people are disgusted by what they are, the feet and intestines of the PIG!